Hot Flashes In Children - Causes, Symptoms And Treatment

 Image: Shutterstock

-If your child has frequent attacks of hot flashes, then a dose of hormones estrogeniA hormone that regulates the growth of long bones and develops female sex characteristics and progesteroneiA steroid hormone that plays a key role in the regulation of the menstrual cycle and early stages of pregnancy will prove beneficial.
-However, if you have a family history of uterus or breast cancer, then estrogen therapy for your young girl is not a good option.
+If your child has frequent attacks of hot flashes, then the doctor could suggest hormone therapy of estrogeniA hormone that regulates the growth of long bones and develops female sex characteristics and progesteroneiA steroid hormone that plays a key role in the regulation of the menstrual cycle and early stages of pregnancy .
+However, if you have a family history of uterus or breast cancer, then estrogen therapy for your young girl may not be a good option.

 Frequently Asked Questions